 Schwab

 At Schwab, you can't select an MMF as the default option for sweep money.
-Instead, the default options for cash (for most customers) are" 1) An FDIC-insured "Bank Sweep" that deposits money in interest-bearing deposit accounts with Schwab-affiliated banks or 2) an SIPC-insured "Schwab One Interest" account.
+Instead, the default options for cash (for most customers) are 1) an FDIC-insured bank sweep that deposits money in interest-bearing deposit accounts with Schwab-affiliated banks or 2) an SIPC-insured "Schwab One Interest" account.
 Both presently pay a scant 0.05%.

-Contrast that with SWVXX (Schwab Value Advantage Money Fund), which had a 7-day yield of 4.28% as of 12/27/24.
+Contrast that with SWVXX (Schwab Prime Advantage Money Fund), which had a 7-day yield of 4.15% as of 4/29/25.
+(Note: Schwab recently renamed that fund.
+Previously, it was the Value Advantage Money Fund.)

 To use SWVXX or any other Schwab money market fund, you must make a fund purchase (just as you would when investing in any other mutual fund).
 From Schwab's Trade screen, choose "Mutual Funds" (or use an "All-in-One Trade Ticket") and enter SWVXX (or the fund you prefer) in the symbol field.
 Choose "Buy" and enter the dollar amount you wish to purchase.